bradthomasbrown/tiktaalik/atman.md

 if you put too many signatures in the object, it will still always work, it'll just start reusing the last overload it traverses repeatedly

-we think we can make a recursive type for this then
+we think we can make a recursive type for this then. nope.

+how to determine if an iterator's length is longer than a given number m? init a counter at 0, start iterating and incrementing the counter, stop if iterator is done, throw if counter is > m